The Best Bars in Collingwood

 • It may feel like a neighbourhood wine bar somewhere in Europe, but this tiny spot exclusively pours Victorian vino as a rule.
 It also goes hard on the cheese front – mop up some melty, stretchy raclette with a stub of crusty sourdough for the full Smithward experience.

-• A saloon-style pub with an Elvis fixation.
-The boot-worn floorboards feel like they ought to be scattered with sawdust, and there’s every chance you’ll see a cowboy hat-wearing country act crooning in the corner.
-The food sticks to the Americana theme: fried chicken, burgers and fully loaded fries.
+• This saloon-style pub has an Elvis fixation.
+The boot-worn floorboards feel lived in, and you might even catch a cowboy hat-wearing country act.
+The food sticks to the Americana theme: think Southern fried chicken and cheeseburgers.

 • Grab a growler to go, or sit in and take advantage of the huge range of draught, canned and bottled beers.